blog

 Key Differences In Male Facial Anatomy

-One of the most important reasons injector training must adapt to male patients is the significant difference in male facial anatomy.
+One important reason injector training must adapt is male facial anatomy.
+It differs significantly from female anatomy.

 • thicker skin